 A number of awards are presented during the Sydney Film Festival, reflecting our commitment to quality cinema.

-Established in 2015, Lexus Australia Short Film Fellowship is the largest cash fellowship for short film in Australia, providing a new platform to support emerging filmmakers.
-Up to four annual Fellows will receive $50,000 each to produce their next short film in 2016 and 2017, to premiere at the Sydney Film Festival in 2017 and 2018.
+Established in 2015, the Lexus Australia Short Film Fellowship is the largest cash fellowship for short film in Australia, providing a new platform to support emerging filmmakers.
+Up to four Fellows each year receive $50,000 each to produce their next short film, which premieres at the Sydney Film Festival the following year.
 The Fellowship is funded by Lexus Australia and managed and presented by Sydney Film Festival.
-At the 2016 Sydney Film Festival, Anya Beyersdorf, Brooke Goldfinch, Alex Murawski and Alex Ryan were announced as the four recipients of the inaugural Lexus Australia Short Film Fellowship.
+At the 2017 Sydney Film Festival, last year's Fellows Anya Beyersdorf, Brooke Goldfinch, Alex Murawski and Alex Ryan will premiere their new films funded by the Lexus Australia Short Film Fellowship.

-In its third year, the Event Cinemas Australian Short Screenplay Awards aims to reward the best local short film screenwriters with a $5,000 cash prize for their achievements.
+The Event Cinemas Australian Short Screenplay Awards, sponsored by Event Cinemas, provides a $5,000 cash prize for the best short screenwriting.
+All Australian short fiction films screening in the festival are eligible for this award.
 The 2016 winner was Spice Sisters, written and directed by Sheila Jayadev, with a special mention to Matthew Vesely for My Best Friend is Stuck on the Ceiling.

 THE SYDNEY, UNESCO CITY OF FILM AWARD

 This annual award recognises a trailblazing NSW-based screen practitioner whose work stands for innovation, imagination and high impact.
 Create NSW awards a $10,000 cash prize to the winner at SFF’s Closing Night ceremony on Sunday 18 June.
 The 2016 winner was Lynette Wallworth (Tender, SFF 2015).